kodadot/nft-gallery/.github/PULL_REQUEST_TEMPLATE.md

 Your contribution will be an eternal part of the community codebase

 ### Before submitting this PR, please make sure:
-- [ ] Code builds clean without any erros or warnings
+- [ ] Code builds clean without any errors or warnings
-- [ ] Merged recent default branch -- **main** and I've no conflicts
+- [ ] I've merged recent default branch -- **main** and I've no conflicts
-- [ ] Didn't break any original functionality
+- [ ] I didn't break any original functionality

 ### Optional
 - [ ] I've tested it on mobile and everything works